Surrogacy Agency Based in Northern California

 The good news is that California is one of the easiest places to undergo the surrogacy process due to its surrogacy-friendly laws.
 In 2013, the California Assembly Bill 1217 was passed which stated specific legal requirements for surrogates and intended parents.
 There have been multiple other laws established that have formed the basis of a great surrogacy state.
 The information provided is not legal advice but is provided as a guide to understanding the laws governing surrogacy in California.

 Why do intended parents come to California for their surrogacies?
-Because California surrogacy laws allows surrogacy agreements.
-So many other states outright ban surrogacy, or have difficult to understand surrogacy laws.
+Because California surrogacy laws allow surrogacy agreements, also sometimes known as a reproduction agreement.
+So many other states outright ban surrogacy, or have difficult-to-understand surrogacy laws.
+Here are some of the surrogacy agreements made in California:

-Lawmakers and surrogacy lawyers use many laws over the years in California.
-Eventually they adopted between the Uniform Parentage Act, the CA Assembly Bill 1217.
+Lawmakers and surrogacy lawyers have used many laws over the years in California.
+Eventually, they adopted the Uniform Parentage Act, the CA Assembly Bill 1217.
 Many other California surrogacy laws to form the basis of the facets of surrogacy.
 These California surrogacy laws are most important because they establish who the intended parents are in relationship to the baby.
 It helps establish who the surrogate is in relationship to the surrogacy arrangement.
-These laws cover who the parents are, different stipulations as to who the surrogate can be (age requirements etc).
+These laws cover who the parents are, and different stipulations as to who the surrogate can be (age requirements, etc).

 Legal Parentage Rights

-Imagine having a surrogate mother have your baby but you were unable to establish who the legal parents were before baby was born.
-Believe it or not, in some states, even a gestational surrogate is recognized as the parent of the child.
-Though this example can be a difficult to reason with, the reasoning does exist in some states.
+Imagine having a surrogate mother have your baby but you were unable to establish who the legal parents were before the baby was born.
+Believe it or not, in some states, even a gestational surrogate is recognized as the parent of the child even though they are not genetically related to the child.
+Though this example can be difficult to reason with, the reasoning does exist in some states.
 This can be regardless also of who’s genetic material was used.
 This example would drive many parents crazy, and simply it’s risky to attempt surrogacy in any state where the practice is not fully legal.

 Thankfully, the idea of surrogacy is different in California.
 California surrogacy laws recognize genetic material separately from who carries the baby.
 This is a paramount distinction.

 Intended parents must be aware of the legal process of establishing parental rights.
-In California, legal parental rights can be established before the baby is born by filling out a pre-birth order.
-A pre-birth order is a court order for establishing a parent-child relationship when a gestational surrogate is used to give birth to a baby for intended parents.
-A gestational surrogate does not provide the egg but instead carries an embryo made from the egg and sperm of the intended parents.
+In California, legal parental rights can be established before the baby is born by filling out pre-birth parentage orders.
+Pre-birth parentage orders are court orders for establishing a parent-child relationship when a gestational surrogate is used to give birth to a baby for the intended parents.
+Gestational surrogacy does not provide the egg but instead carries an embryo made from the egg and sperm of the intended parents.
+The gestational surrogate is not genetically related to the child being carried.

 Here are a few examples of how surrogacy laws are different depending on the state:

-• If a surrogate gives birth to the baby in a state that does not permit pre-birth orders, the intended parents in California would have to establish parental rights after the baby is born by completing an adoption.
+- If a surrogate gives birth to the baby in a state that does not permit pre-birth parentage orders, the intended parent or parents in California would have to establish parental rights after the baby is born by completing an adoption.

 Commercial Surrogacy: Is it legal in California?